AndrewHulme/AndrewHulme/README.md

-### Hi, I'm Andrew! 👋
+### Hi, I'm Andrew 👋

-A junior full-stack developer, recently trained at Makers Academy, with a background in Mechanical Engineering.
+A full-stack developer, recently trained at Makers Academy, with a background in Mechanical Engineering.

 <h3> 👨🏻‍💻 More About Me </h3>

-- 💻 &nbsp; JavaScript/React/Node.js/Express.js | Ruby/Ruby on Rails | MongoDB/PostgreSQL/Firebase
+- 💻 &nbsp; JavaScript/React/Redux/Node.js/Express.js | Ruby/Ruby on Rails | MongoDB/PostgreSQL/Firebase
 - 🧪 &nbsp; Cypress/RSpec/Capybara/Jasmine
 - 🎓 &nbsp; MEng Mechanical Engineering from University of Bristol | Graduate of Makers Academy Bootcamp
 - 💼 &nbsp; Previous work experience in engineering consultancies as a Mechanical Engineer for over 3 years